What Are Some Japanese Woodblock Print Characteristics?

 The Japanese woodblock prints are rich in color palettes.
 The prints are radiant red, vivid blues and greens, and wonderful yellow tones.
 This rich color palette makes these Japanese woodblock prints popular even today.

-What continues to make this printing process so amazing is that many artists and printmakers achieved such detail in the shading of the woodblock prints.
+What continues to make this printing process so unique is that many artists and printmakers achieved such detail in the shading of the woodblock prints.
 The colors and the precision of how they executed the colors with the woodblock prints are characteristics of these Japanese woodblock prints.

 Use Of Bold Black Lines